gdi-be/mde-client/README.md

 ### paraglide i18n

+:warning: currently the vite plugin for paraglide is not compatible with the podman setup!
+You may need to restart the server to use translations as expected.

 Translations can be added to the `messages/de.json`.
 To use translations just `import * as m from '$lib/paraglide/messages'` and use it via function call. e.g: `m.title()`